SOC 2 Certification: Cost, Process, and Training (2026)

 What is the difference between SOC 2 Type 1 and Type 2?

-A SOC 2 Type 1 report evaluates the design of controls at a single point in time — it confirms that appropriate controls exist and are suitably designed.
+A SOC 2 Type 1 report evaluates the design of controls at a single point in time.
+It confirms that appropriate controls exist and are suitably designed.
 A SOC 2 Type 2 report evaluates both the design and operating effectiveness of controls over a period of time, typically 6 to 12 months.
 Type 2 reports carry more weight with customers and partners because they demonstrate that controls actually work consistently, not just that they exist on paper.

 How much does a SOC 2 audit cost?

 SOC 2 audit costs vary based on organisation size, complexity, and scope.
-For a typical small-to-medium SaaS company, expect $20,000–$60,000 AUD for a Type 1 audit and $30,000–$100,000 AUD for a Type 2 audit.
-Additional costs include readiness assessments ($10,000–$25,000 AUD), remediation work, and ongoing compliance tooling.
-Training your team — such as the PECB Lead SOC 2 Analyst course ($849 AUD) — can reduce consulting costs by building internal capability.
+For a typical small-to-medium SaaS company, expect US$14,000 to US$40,000 (about A$20,000 to A$60,000) for a Type 1 audit and US$20,000 to US$70,000 (about A$30,000 to A$100,000) for a Type 2 audit.
+Additional costs include readiness assessments (US$7,000 to US$17,000, about A$10,000 to A$25,000), remediation work, and ongoing compliance tooling.
+Training the person who owns SOC 2 internally is the cheapest lever available: it reduces the consulting hours you buy, and the credential costs a fraction of a single week of consultant time.

 How long does SOC 2 certification take?